BJunee/BJuneTheLegend/README.md

 # BJuneTheLegend

-Python; Unity; Web enjoyer
+- I make C# applications
-I make CLI projects in python
+- Plenty of experience in Python
-Sitting on unfinished projects...
+- Alawys learning new programming languages when I get bored